luis-caldas/myandro/README.md

 # MyAndro

-My android configuration that can be built with `nix`
+My android configuration that can be built with [Nix](https://nixos.org/)

 ## Building